renakim/renakim.github.io/_posts/2022-01-11-w5100s-evb-pico-azure-iotcentral.md

 Copy the firmware to the device through the following procedure.

-- While pressing the BOOTSEL button of W5100S-EVB-Pico, apply power to make it into Storage mode.
+- While pressing the **BOOTSEL button** of W5100S-EVB-Pico, supply power to make it into Storage mode.
-    - If you enter Mode normally, the device drive named RPI-RP2 appears.
+    - If you enter Storage mode, the device drive named RPI-RP2 appears.
 (Windows environment)
-- Copy the main.uf2 file to the top-level path of the drive.
+- Copy the `main.uf2` file to the top-level path of the drive.
-- The device automatically restarts.
+- The device will restart automatically.

 ### Check the device created in IoT Central